Dreaght/gpu-screen-recorder-ui/README.md

 # Known issues
 * When the UI is open the wallpaper is shown instead of the game on Hyprland.
 This is an issue with Hyprland.
 It cant be fixed until the UI is redesigned to not be a fullscreen overlay.
-* Opening the UI when a game is fullscreened can mess up the game window a bit on Hyprland.
-I believe this is an issue with Hyprland.
+* Opening the UI when a game is fullscreen can mess up the game window a bit on Hyprland.
+This is an issue with Hyprland.
+* The background of the UI is black when opening the UI while a Wayland application is focused on COSMIC.
+This is an issue with COSMIC.
+* Unable to close the region selection with escape key while a Wayland application is focused on COSMIC.
+This is an issue with COSMIC.

 # FAQ
 ## I get an error when trying to start the gpu-screen-recorder-ui.service systemd service